the-weekly-paper/the-weekly-paper.github.io/_posts/2017-06-20-HCI for Recommender Systems- the Past, the Present and the Future.md

 Conference on Research and Development in Information Retrieval, SIGIR '10, pp.210{217, New York, NY, USA, 2010.
 ACM.

 [7] Cai-Nicolas Ziegler, Sean M. McNee, Joseph A. Konstan, and Georg Lausen.
-Improv- ing recommendation lists through topic diversication.
+Improv- ing recommendation lists through topic diversification.
 In Proceedings of the 14th International Conference on World Wide Web, WWW '05, pp. 22{32, New York, NY, USA, 2005.
 ACM.

 [8] Chinmay Kulkarni and Ed Chi.
-All the news that's t to read: A study of social annotations for news reading.
+All the news that's fit to read: A study of social annotations for news reading.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, CHI '13, pp. 2407{2416, New York, NY, USA, 2013.
 ACM.

+[9] Joseph A. Konstan and John Riedl.
+2012.
+Recommender systems: from algorithms to user experience.
+User Modeling and User-Adapted Interaction 22, 1-2 (April 2012), 101-123.
+DOI=http://dx.doi.org/10.1007/s11257-011-9112-x

 記事を書いたひと:@ytanaka